Jack-Ji/jok/README.md

 Noticed yet?
 That's right, you don't need to write main function, `jok` got your back.
 The game is deemed as a separate package to `jok`'s runtime as a matter of fact.
-Your responsibility is to provide 5 pub functions:
+Your only responsibility is to provide 5 public functions:
 * init - initialize your game, run only once
 * event - process events happened between frames (keyboard/mouse/controller etc)
 * update - logic update between frames
 * draw - render your screen here (60 fps by default)
 * quit - do something before game is closed

 You can customize some setup settings (window width/height, fps, debug level etc), by defining some public constants using predefined names (they're all prefixed with`jok_`).